Gaius Baltar: Return to civilian life

-Shortly before the Cylon fleet attacks at the Ionian Nebula, Baltar is led away to safety by three female followers of his work, one of whom had asked him to bless her sick child before his trial.
+Shortly before the Cylon fleet attacks at the Ionian Nebula, Baltar is led to safety by three female followers of his work, one of whom had asked him to bless her sick child before his trial.
 He is received warmly by a group (with mostly female members) that has erected a shrine to him in an unused compartment of Galactica.
-Baltar quickly learns he has no other place to go, and must stay on the ship.
+Baltar quickly learns he has nowhere to go and must stay on the ship.
 Under the direction of Head Six, Baltar spreads monotheistic beliefs among the group.
 After his following on Galactica is attacked by a polytheism group, Baltar (with the encouragement of his Head Six) disrupts a religious ceremony of one of the polytheist denominations in the fleet.
-Later, President Roslin meets with the imprisoned Baltar to pressure him to avoid stirring up more trouble in the future.
-After he is released, Baltar is prevented from returning to his home by government soldiers acting under new legislation approved by the President.
-The legislation restricts the right to assembly specifically for Baltar's movement.
-Under the direction of Head Six, Baltar keeps attempting to re-enter his home, and is subjected to repeated blows from a Galactica marine.
-Head Six is shown physically lifting Baltar from the floor to a standing position; whereby camera pans across a couple views to allude to Baltar's view of the action and then the view of this action in the context of everyone else present.
-While we see Baltar's perspective, everyone else only sees a limp Baltar rising to a vertical posture.
-Their facial expressions appear to allude some sort of supernatural experience is occurring.
-This continues until Lee Adama arrives to inform Baltar the Quorum of Twelve has overruled the President and revoked the new legislation.
-Baltar goes on to preach God loves all humans regardless of their sin because everyone is perfect just as they are.
-Baltar then begins illegal wireless broadcasts to the fleet of his religious speeches and his popularity grows.
+Later, Roslin meets with the imprisoned Baltar to pressure him to stop causing trouble.
+After his release, Baltar is prevented from entering his home by a Galactica marine under new legislation approved by the President.
+The legislation restricts the right to assembly of Baltar's movement.
+Under the direction of Head Six, Baltar keeps attempting to re-enter his home and is subjected to blows from a marine.
+Head Six is shown lifting Baltar to his feet; a camera point of view shot pans across a couple views showing Baltar's view and then the view of the action in the context of everyone else present.
+While we see Baltar's perspective, everyone sees a limp Baltar rising upright.
+Their expressions suggest a supernatural experience.
+Lee Adama arrives to inform Baltar the Quorum of Twelve has overruled the President and revoked the new law.
+Baltar goes on to preach God loves all humans regardless of their sin because everyone is perfect as they are.
+Baltar begins illegal wireless broadcasts of his religious speeches and his popularity grows.